CIA Analyst: Career Guide

 Other Helpful Skills and Experience

 The CIA has a great need for qualified agents with fluency in foreign languages and offers language learning opportunities to employees.
-Analysts who speak another foreign language fluently may have career advantages compared to monolingual peers.
-Former law enforcement or military experience may also prove beneficial.
+Analysts who speak a foreign language fluently may have career advantages compared to monolingual peers.
+Former military experience may also prove beneficial, and because analysts may need to study and evaluate information to make informed decisions, former law enforcement experience may benefit applicants as well.

 Possible Job Titles for This Career